man-on-box/litepage-site/content/docs/02-001-who-is-it-for.md

 ## Who Litepage is not for

 - non-developers looking to create sites without coding
+- developers building dynamic sites or sites with complex client side interaction
 - developers looking to leverage existing templates and layouts
-- developers looking for feature rich, opinionated static site builders
+- developers looking for feature rich, opinionated frameworks or libraries